fallahn/crogine/ModelViewer/model_definition_format.md

             //supplies a path to a texture to be used for this material diffuse = "path/to/image.png"

-            //supplies a colour to multiply the material out by.
+            //supplies a colour to multiply the material output by.
 This will
             //either affect the colour output of the diffuse texture, or
             //set the colour if the material.
 Colour is a 4 component normalised value colour = 1,0.65,0.8,1